 - Nerve cell receptors have become oversensitive to glutamate, meaning fewer glutamate molecules are needed to excite them.

-6 Medical Conditions Associated with High Glutamate
+6 Conditions That May Be Associated with High Glutamate

 - Parkinson's